Shah sounds poll bugle; says BJP will make Tripura no. 1 state in India | Politics

 He said that the ruling dispensation will fulfil all promises made in the manifesto, and he will return to Tripura to seek votes.
 “I am sure the state can prosper, develop and get free from drug menace under the leadership of the Biplab Kumar Deb, who is driving the state to be self-reliant”, he said.

 The Union Minister also criticised the Congress for protecting Article 370 of the Constitution giving special status to Jammu and Kashmir for 70 years.
-"Sonia-ji and Manmohan-ji had protected Article 370 as a child for 70 years but the special constitutional provision was scrapped on August 5, 2019, after Modi-ji assumed office for the second time," he said.
+“Sonia (Gandhi)-ji and Manmohan (Singh)-ji had protected Article 370 as a child for 70 years but the special constitutional provision was scrapped on August 5, 2019, after Modi-ji assumed office for the second time,” he said.

 Praising the Biplab Kumar Deb government, Shah said it has worked hard to create infrastructure for the past four years.